Introducing Place Value Disks with 4 Guiding Questions

 Kristen Beakey

-Iโm an elementary math coach with a passion for sharing beautiful, streamlined solutions to save teachers time.
-Ladybugโs Teacher Files has been a work of love since 2010.
-Filled with organization, time-saving ideas, and make and take tech tutorialsโฆI strive to save you time in all aspects of your teaching!
+I’m an elementary math coach with a passion for sharing beautiful, streamlined solutions to save you time.
+Ladybug’s Teacher Files has been a work of love since 2010.
+Filled with visual tech tutorials and easy-to-implement math ideas…I strive to save you time in all aspects of your teaching!